It’s good to have choices.

 Let’s say your fleet drives 2 million miles a year.
-It would cost you about £4 million to keep that fleet and driver force on the road based on the UK average cost-per-mile of £2.
-Sub-optimised vehicle operations overspend by 10 to 30%.
-That’s £400,000 to £1 million in real pounds.
+It would cost you about $3.6 million to keep that fleet and driver force on the road based on ATRI cost-per-mile data of $1.82.
+Sub-optimized fleet operations overspend by 10 to 30 percent.
+That’s $350,000 to $1 million in real dollars.

-Mid-sized delivery operators want and need a routing software solution that’s easy to use, but it must also have the advanced functionality required to mine these potential savings.
+Mid-sized fleet operators with lean staffs want and need a routing software solution that’s easy to use, but it must also have the advanced functionality required to mine these potential savings.

-The below offers just some examples of some types of functionality that routing software packages may or may not provide, along with the negative business impact of needing these capabilities, but not having them.
-To truly future proof your operation, use this list to identify the functionalities you may now, or one day, require, and compare it to what potential providers can deliver.
+Following are just some examples of functionality that routing software packages may or may not provide, along with the negative business impact of needing these capabilities, but not having them.
+To truly future-proof your fleet operation, use this list to identify functionality you may now, or one day, require, and compare it to what potential providers can deliver.